Ice Caves No Longer Safe

 Kerry Kelly 2005

 Potable water and a sanitation (dump) station is available at the entrance.
 Water spigots are also located throughout the campground with several serving each loop.
 Camp sinks are located at the restrooms for washing dishes, hands, etc. Did we forget to mention that there are hot showers at the Platte River Campground?
-(Two, 3-minute tokens for $1.00)
+(One, 6-minute token for $1.00)

 Take a look at the campground map and review the camping fee schedule and reservation process.
 Reservations for Platte River Campground can be made online or by calling 1-877-444-6777 between 10:00 a.m. and 10:00 p.m. eastern time.